kaylah176/Project_3/README.md

    - Current Asset Photos According to Zillow
    - Mortgate Repayments Calculator
    - Real Investment Analysis similar to a Pro Forma that is used to project the financial aspect of buying and leasing a home
-4. **Zillow Map** This gives investors access to a map linked to the ZillowAPI to show where the real-estate asset is located geogpraphically to help investors understand where their investment is located to make smarter investment decisions.
+4. **Zillow Locations** This gives investors access to a map linked to the ZillowAPI to show where the real-estate asset is located geogpraphically to help investors understand where their investment is located to make smarter investment decisions.
 Investors can gain a broader understanding of the local area prior to making an investment decision, and where buyers and sellers can get a better understanding of how the asset is priced.

 ## Future Applications of Software